 The following post is from Kristina of Toddler Approved:

 Back when I was a full-time teacher I taught in the Writing/Arts Lab Summer School program in our school district each summer.
-The first day of school was always filled with get-to-know you activities and stick journal making.
-It was always a favorite activity because it involved the outdoors, creating, lots of free choice, hole-punchers, and rubber bands.
+The first day of school was always filled with get-to-know-you activities and stick journal making.
+It was always a favorite activity because it involved the outdoors, creating, lots of free choices, hole-punchers, and rubber bands.

 Stick journals are a fun tool to use to get kids writing and creating.
 We make them an open-ended project with no rules.